 The Canada Business Corporations Act provides that a registered holder or beneficial owner of shares that is entitled to vote at an annual meeting of the Corporation may submit to the Corporation notice of any matter that the person proposes to raise at the meeting (referred to as a "Proposal") and discuss at the meeting any matter in respect of which the person would have been entitled to submit a Proposal.
 The Canada Business Corporations Act further provides that the Corporation must set out the Proposal in its management proxy circular along with, if so requested by the person who makes the Proposal, a statement in support of the Proposal by such person.
-However, the Corporation will not be required to set out the Proposal in its management proxy circular or include a supporting statement if, among other things, the Proposal is not submitted to the Corporation at least 90 days before the anniversary date of the notice of meeting that was sent to the shareholders in connection with the previous annual meeting of shareholders of the Corporation.
-As the notice in connection with the Meeting is dated April 6, 2022, the deadline for submitting a proposal to the Corporation in connection with the next annual meeting of shareholders is January 6, 2023.
+However, the Corporation will not be required to set out the Proposal in its management proxy circular or include a supporting statement if, among other things, the Proposal is not submitted to the Corporation within the 60-day period that begins on the 150th day before the anniversary of the previous annual meeting of shareholders.
+Shareholder proposals for consideration at the next annual meeting of shareholders of the Corporation must be submitted between December 6, 2023 and February 3, 2024 in order to be included in the management information circular for such meeting.
+The Corporation has not received any shareholder proposals for consideration at this year's Meeting.